Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 of the memory and the value of the pointer), and save and restore any preserved register that we might be using.

-# Part 2 - A JIT Compiler
+# A Singlepass JIT Compiler

 So now we have everything necessary to build our Brainfuck JIT compiler.
 We will start with our basic interpreter, which will not have any of our applied